Ahmad Yusuf Nuristani

 Dr. Ahmad Yusuf Nuristani is a former politician from Afghanistan.
-He has served as governor of Herat province from January 2009 to August 2010.
+He served as governor of Herat province from January 2009 to August 2010.
 In September 2018, President Ashraf Ghani appointed Nuristani to the Meshrano Jirga, the upper body of parliament in Afghanistan.
 From 2005 to 2008 he was the 1st Deputy Defense Minister, Government of Afghanistan.
 He was recently convicted in the United States and in Afghanistan.